CollegeBoreal/Laboratoires/3202/proliant/IPMI/README.md

 SEL has no entries
 ```

-- [ ] To Read the FRU Inventory Information
+- [ ] To Read the FRU Inventory Information - examples

 ```
 sudo ipmitool fru print